What does the Mobil-Aider do?

 Gulick, D.T.
 Proof of Concept: Taking the Guessing Out of Assessing Knee Stability.
 International Journal of Sports and Exercise Medicine.
 June 2019

 Gulick, D.T.
-Reliability and Validity of an Innovative Device for ACL Testing: The Mobil-AiderTM.
+Reliability and Validity of an Innovative Device for ACL Testing: The Mobil-Aider.
 Journal of Sport Rehab.
 2019.

 How do you clean the device?